-Hyperspectral imaging for phenotyping plant drought stress and nitrogen interactions using multivariate modelling and machine learning techniques in wh
+Hyperspectral imaging for phenotyping plant drought stress and nitrogen interactions using multivariate modeling and machine learning techniques in wheat

 A - Papers appearing in refereed journals